 There were three gunfights when we visited the town.

 The first one we recommend is the O. K. Corral.
 You can tour the actual site of the famous shootout between the cowboys and the lawmen.
-In just 24 seconds, 30 shots were fired—30 shots that would cement the town and shooters into history.
+In just 24 seconds, 30 shots rang out, forever etching the shooters and Tombstone into history.

-When you first walk outside the building, you will see a buggy display, stables, a blacksmith, and a gemstone mining area.
-Where the actual gunfight occurred, you will see lifesize cowboys and lawmen in the locations Wyatt Earp said they were standing.
+As you step outside, you’ll see a buggy display, stables, a blacksmith, and a gemstone mining area.
+Where the actual gunfight occurred, you will see lifesize cowboys and lawmen in the locations where Wyatt Earp said they were standing.

-With your ticket, you also get to visit Fly’s Boarding House—some of the photos he took over the years are displayed.
+Your ticket includes access to Fly’s Boarding House, where you can view the photographs he took over the years.
 Don’t forget to look for Doc Holiday’s room.

-Also, part of the ticket includes visiting the Historama Theater and seeing the events that made Tombstone famous—including the silver boom, the great fire, the O.K.
-Corral gunfight, and so much more.
+Additionally, the ticket includes a visit to the Historama Theater, where visitors can experience the events that made Tombstone famous, including the Silver Boom, the Great Fire, the O.K.
+Corral gunfight, and much more.
 You will also get a coupon for a newspaper from the Tombstone Epitaph Newspaper Museum (it makes a great souvenir).
 They gave us a newspaper from the day after the famous gunfight and three newer papers.

-There is also a Prostitute’s Crib that “Soiled Doves” would rent for $20 a week.
+There is also a Prostitute’s Crib that “Soiled Doves” rented for $20 a week.
 They would work from “sunset to sunrise entertaining the impatient line of men standing outside the door of her crib.
 She charged from $0.25 to $1.00 a man.”

 There is an indoor shootout reenactment at Wyatt Earp’s Oriental Saloon & Theatre.

-The theater was a gambling hall and entertainment venue in Tombstone, Arizona, owned by Wyatt Earp and his associates in the early 1880s.
-The saloon featured a large bar, several gaming tables, and a theater that hosted various acts, including traveling shows and local performers.
+The theater was a gambling hall and entertainment venue in Tombstone, Arizona, owned by Wyatt Earp in the early 1880s.
+The saloon featured a large bar, several gaming tables, and a theater that hosted a variety of acts, including traveling shows and local performers.

-The Oriental was popular among locals and visitors and known for its luxury and high-class atmosphere.
-However, it also had a reputation for being a site of violence and conflict, particularly during the infamous gunfight at the nearby O.K.
-Corral.
+The Oriental was popular among locals and visitors, known for its luxury and high-class atmosphere.
+However, it also had a reputation for being a site of violence and conflict.

 Today, the site of the Oriental Saloon & Theatre is a popular tourist destination in Tombstone, Arizona.
-While the original building no longer stands, multiple replicas were constructed to resemble the original structure.
+Although the original building no longer stands, multiple replicas have been constructed to resemble the original structure.

 In May 2019, R.J.
 Herrig, owner of the Crystal Palace Saloon, took over the operation of the Oriental Saloon and opened a full-service bar with authentic Old West hospitality—including three different stories and lots of shooting.